 - To develop methods of assessing liberal arts education

-In order to achieve these goals, we are focusing on key liberal arts outcomes, using both quantitative and qualitative research, and examining students as well as institutions.
+In order to achieve these goals, we focused on key liberal arts outcomes, using both quantitative and qualitative research and examining students as well as institutions.

 Liberal Arts Outcomes

-Our study focuses on the development of seven outcomes associated with undergraduate liberal arts education and the educational conditions and experiences that foster these outcomes.
-The selected outcomes include:
+Our study focused on the development of seven outcomes associated with undergraduate liberal arts education and the educational conditions and experiences that foster these outcomes.
+The selected outcomes included:

 - Critical thinking

 We explored the extent to which students developed because of their college experiences, the conditions that contributed to this development, and ways that liberal arts institutions could more readily assess and act on this knowledge to enhance their impact.
 Read more about how we measured these outcomes.

 Study Details and Design